RetinueAI/ConfigEndpoint/README.md

-# Secure Config Server
+# Config Endpoint

 ## Description

 This project implements a secure server that delivers encrypted configuration data to authorized clients over a network.
 It uses SSL/TLS for secure communication, JWT for authentication, and a hybrid encryption approach (AES for symmetric encryption and RSA for key exchange) to ensure the confidentiality and integrity of the data.
+This is used as part of our AI agent application Mimir.

 ## Table of Contents